MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 1. Select **Run Ingestion**.
 1. On the **Run Ingestion** dialog, select the **Trial Ingestion** option, and then specify the number of articles to be from the **No of records** dropdown list.
 The maximum number of articles that you can select for the ingestion is 1000.

-You'll get an error message if there are errors during the ingestion.
+If there are errors during the ingestion, you'll be able to view them on the **Insights** tab.
 If you don't see any errors after the trial ingestion and want to run a custom ingestion, you'll need to first activate the search provider.
 More information: [Activate search providers](#activate-search-providers).

 ### Custom ingestion